phone dropped in water

 The SIM card, microSD card, and battery should all be removed when the phone is turned off.
 After you’ve turned off the phone, start taking whatever you can of it.

-Remove the batteries, SIM cards, memory cards, and any other accessories such as the stylus or cover.
+Remove the batteries, SIM cards, memory cards, and other accessories such as the stylus or cover.
 You can look inside your phone for any water that has gotten inside.

 A lot of users doubt whether SIM cards are waterproof.
 If your phone falls in the toilet or water for a short time, your SIM card or SD card will not be damaged.